UHDanke/gd_docs/docs/triggers/visual/pulse.md

 ### Rendering

-Pulses are applied after color changes, object HSV is applied after all pulses and color changes.
+Pulses are applied after color changes but before object HSV.

-Pulses are rendered in the following order, from top to bottom:
+Pulses are grouped based off their settings and rendered in the following order:
-- Group (Color)
-- Group (Color ID + HSV)
-- Group (HSV)
-- Channel (Color ID + HSV)
+- Channel ID (in-place)
-- Channel (Color)
+- Channel ID (copy id)
-- Channel (HSV)
+- Group ID

+If two pulses are in the same group then they  render in order of activation.

 ### Stacking

-HSV pulses stack together, while pulses that copy or apply a color only combine while fading.

-Channel (Color ID + HSV) will disable any pulse below it while active.
+Pulses can stack with other pulses on the same target.

+Channel pulses that copy other channels do not stack on the same target, the newest one will be used exclusively over the previous ones.

 ## Options